elegant-scipy/elegant-scipy/markdown/ch7.markdown

 plt.show()
 ```

-Thus we can see that the mutual information fails dramatically at the higher
+Thus we can see that the mutual information fails dramatically at the
-pyramid levels, while it is virtually flat at the lower levels, except for a
+higher (low-resolution) pyramid levels, while it is virtually flat
-narrow region around the true transformation angle!
-If you start with a
+at the lower (high-resolution) levels, except for a narrow region around the true
-relatively faraway angle, you have no hope of recovering the true
+transformation angle!
+If you start with a relatively faraway angle,
-transformation.
+you have no hope of recovering the true transformation.

 In their 2000 paper, Pluim *et al.* showed that you can improve the properties
 of the objective function by adding *gradient* information to the NMI metric.